 Eight of the 19 isolates positive for the bromoperoxidase gene were tested for bromoperoxidase activity with a phenol red and monochlorodimedone assay.
 One isolate had the bromoperoxidase gene and bromoperoxidase activity of 0.417 in the monochlorodimedone assay.
 It is possible that bacteria on the red-banded acorn worm synthesize bromoperoxidases, which produce bromophenols.
 These bacteria may synthesize these compounds as antimicrobials towards gram-negative bacteria.

 Lilles, Milena May, "Halogenation Enzymes in Bacteria Associated with the Red-banded Acorn Worm, Ptychodera jamaicensis" (2011).
 Master's Theses.
-Paper 4099.
+4099.